OpsMx/oes-birger/README.md

 The CA key and certificate will be used by the controller to generate a server certificate on startup with all the defined server names it may be using.
-It will also use this to generate additional keys for control, command-requests, kubernetes API requests, and agents on request.
+It will also use this to generate additional keys for control, kubernetes API requests, and agents on request.

-## Certificate Names

-The server certificate is a standard server cert, which will be used by the usual Go libraries to verify that the server is presenting an identity that matches the URL being used to contact it.

-For agent, command, remote-command, and agent certificates, the CommonName is treated specially.
-The format is "agentName.type" where "agentName" is used to match incoming Kubernetes API requests and remote-command requests to a connected agent, by name.
-That is, if an agent connects with a certificate named "foo.agent", then a certificate called "foo.remote-command" or "foo.client" can connect and send it Kubernets API requests or remote-command requests.
+The certificates issued by the controller's built-in CA have a specific OID which describes the endpoint type when connecting.
+This is required.